Mortgage Waiting Period After Bankruptcy And Foreclosure

 The U.S. Department of Veteran Affairs (VA) is the government agency in charge of VA Loans.

-- In the event if the foreclosure was a prior VA mortgage loan, then the Veteran many not have the full entitlement available for the new VA mortgage loan
+- In the event, if the foreclosure was a prior VA mortgage loan, then the Veteran may not have the full entitlement available for the new VA mortgage loan

-- Borrower needs to check with their local VA office to see what amount of entitlement they qualify for
+- The borrower needs to check with their local VA office to see what amount of entitlement they qualify for

-- The Gustan Cho Team at Loan Cabin Inc. has no overlays on VA Loans
+- Gustan Cho Associates has no overlays on VA Loans

 - VA does not have minimum credit score requirements nor debt to income ratio caps

-- We just go off findings of Automated Underwriting System
+- We just go off findings of the Automated Underwriting System

 FHA Mortgage Waiting Period After Bankruptcy And Foreclosure